-The table Realised outcome in the PD and LGD dimensions, shows the exposure-weighted PD and LGD estimates as per 31 December 2021 and the realised outcomes for 2022.
-Default rates for 2022 are historically low and the PD estimates exceed realised outcomes for both retail and corporate exposures.
-In the PD dimension five different credit risk models exist.
-These PD models are based on logistic regression with a target to predict a default outcome over a time horizon of one year.
-The main differences between the models are distinguished by type of customer and setup of relevant risk factors .
+The table Realised outcome in the PD and LGD dimensions, shows the exposure-weighted PD and LGD estimates as of 31 December 2022 and the realised outcomes for 2023.
+Default rates for 2023 are historically low and the PD estimates exceed realised outcomes for both retail and corporate exposures.
+There are three different credit risk models in the PD dimension.
+The retail PD model is based on logistic regression with a target to predict a default outcome over a time horizon of one year.
+The real estate companies and tenant-owners' association PD models are based on linear regression with internal rating grades reflecting 12-month default risk as the target variable.
+The models are distinguished mainly by the type of customer and the setup of relevant risk factors.
 Both internal and external data sources are used to identify appropriate risk factors in the PD models.
 Internal data consists of customer information, loan information, default outcomes and internal payment behavior.
 Data obtained externally includes income data, financial statements, external payment behavior, market value of the property and macroeconomic factors.
-The scoring models for PD are based on empirical data from the end of the 1990s and to the present day.
-In order to calibrate PD value towards conservative through-the-cycle estimates external data from the housing crisis on the Swedish mortgage market during the middle of 1990s is also included.
+The scoring models for PD are based on empirical data from the end of the 1990s to the present day.
+All three PD models are calibrated to conservative through-the-cycle estimates by extrapolating default frequencies to the Swedish housing market crisis during the mid-1990s using external data.